MR-workaholic/Tars/docs/tars_push.en.md

 Refer to the code that Tars supports third-party protocols:

-- The initialize() of the TestPushServer class loads the service object TestPushServantImp and sets a third-party protocol parser.
-The parser does not do any processing, and passes the received data packet to the service object for processing.But usually, the data is parsed before being handed over to the service object for processing.
+- The `initialize()` of the `TestPushServer` class loads the service object `TestPushServantImp` and sets a third-party protocol `parser`.
+The `parser` does not do any processing, and passes the received data packet to the service object for processing.
+But usually, the data is parsed before being handed over to the service object for processing.
-- TestPushServantImp overrides the doRequest method that inherits from the Servant class, which is a protocol processor for third-party services.
+- `TestPushServantImp` overrides the `doRequest()` method that inherits from the `Servant` class, which is a protocol processor for third-party services.
 The processor is responsible for processing the data passed to it by the protocol parser and is responsible for generating the response returned to the client（This service is an echo service, so the response is directly equal to the received packet）.
-At the same time, the server will save the information state of the client, so that the pushThread thread can push the message to the client.
+At the same time, the server will save the information state of the client, so that the `pushThread` thread can push the message to the client.
-- In addition, TestPushServantImp overrides the doClose method that inherits from the Servant class, and is used to clear the saved related customer information after the client closes the connection or the connection times out.
+- In addition, `TestPushServantImp` overrides the `doClose()` method that inherits from the `Servant` class, and is used to clear the saved related customer information after the client closes the connection or the connection times out.

 ### Server-implemented code